zjykzj/YOLOv2/docs/train.md

 loss = \lambda_{coord}loss_{coord}/2.0+\lambda_{obj}loss_{obj}/2.0+\lambda_{noobj}loss_{noobj}/2.0+\lambda_{cls}loss_{cls}
 $$

-From the training results, new loss is better than old:
+From the training results, new loss is a little better than old:

 ```text
 # New YOLOv2Loss